-LAC 216 COLONIAL LATIN AMERICA AND THE CARIBBEAN, 1500-1825 (Also HIS 216)
+LAC 216 COLONIAL LATIN AMERICA AND THE CARIBBEAN, 1500-1825

-■ Problem Solving & Critical Thinking Skills This course explores the history of Latin America and the Caribbean from Conquest to Independence.
+This course explores the history of Latin America and the Caribbean from Conquest to Independence.
 Special attention will be paid to encounters between various peoples; the economic, political, and cultural institutions of the colonial period; and the wars for independence that ended colonialism.
 This is the first course offered in the latin American-Caribbean survey.
-1 c.u.
-Prerequisite: WRT 107 with a final

-LAC 224 AMERICAN FOREIGN POLICY (Also PSC 224)
+LAC 224 AMERICAN FOREIGN POLICY (Also GIS 224)

 American foreign policy today.
 American relations with major allies, the Communist countries and the Third World.
-Current problems in American foreign policy such as detente, national security, disarmament, the global allocation of resources.
+Current problems in American foreign policy such as d'etente, national security, disarmament, the global allocation of resources.
 1 c.u.